saver-code/Data-Visualization-Portfolio/README.md

 * [e.g. Javascript]

 **Backend & Tools:**
-* [e.g. Mirobaord]
+* [e.g. Miroboard]
 * [e.g. Canva]
 * [e.g. Git / GitHub Actions]

 ---

-## 💻 Installation & Setup
+## 💻 File

-If you want to run this project locally, follow these steps:
+If you want to run this file locally, just click the Link:

 Here is the Link of this Portfolio **https://saver-code.github.io/Data-Viz-Portfolio/**